Estimating Forest Attributes

 # Combining multiple grouping variables: Site Productivity within Forest Types

-tpaRI_ftspc <- tpa(riMR, grpBy = c(FORTYPCD, SITECLCD))
+tpaRI_ftspc <- tpa(riMR, grpBy = c(FORTYPCD, SITECLCD))Variable names passed to grpBy should NOT be quoted.

-Multiple grouping variables should be combined with c()
+Multiple grouping variables should be combined with c(),

 and grouping will occur hierarchically.
 For example, to produce separate